 When I think back to my life before kids, I still can’t get over how lazy I was.
 I slept a lot and spent an unhealthy chunk of my paycheck on beer and entertainment.

-I made few attempts to earn more money at my day job or outside of my career.
+I made only meager attempts to earn extra money at my day job and outside of my career.